Radical Philosophy Review

 The Radical Philosophy Review accepts unsolicited articles of no more than 10,000 words.
 Submissions should be sent as e-mail attachments (preferably in Word format) to the coordinator of the executive editorial committee, Harry van der Linden, at [email protected].

 Please attach two copies, one of which has been prepared for anonymous refereeing with all direct or indirect references to the author removed.
-Include an abstract of no more than 100 words, a short author bio, and e-mail and mailing address.
-Citation style should follow The Chicago Manual of Style.
+Include an abstract of no more than 125 words, a short author bio of no more than 75 words, and e-mail and mailing address.
+Citation style should follow The Chicago Manual of Style with a reference list and only short-title citations in the footnotes..
 A helpful resource on The Chicago Manual of Style is available here.

 Electronic submissions are preferred.
 Alternatively, three print copies (including two prepared for blind review) may be sent to the address below: